longturn/freeciv21/docs/Playing/LT-Guide/intro.rst

 Introduction
 ************

-The Longturn community maintains and plays three specialized rulesets: Longturn Tradidional (LTT), Longturn Experimental (LTX), and Royale.
-The LTT and LTX rulesets are losely based on the Civ2Civ3 ruleset as it existed "way back" in legacy Freeciv v2.0 days.
+The Longturn community maintains and plays three specialized rulesets: Longturn Traditional (LTT), Longturn Experimental (LTX), and Royale.
+The :term:`LTT` and :term:`LTX` rulesets are loosely based on the Civ2Civ3 ruleset as it existed "way back" in legacy Freeciv v2.0 days.
 Royale is new as of 2023.

 Here are some generalized notes related to the three rulesets:

-* :strong:`LTT`: There are actually two versions: LTT and LTT2.
-LTT is the original standard ruleset played across many games, including `The League <https://longturn.net/game/TheLeague/>`_.
-In 2024, we created an updated LTT2 based on input from the community as well as the :doc:`game admin's </Contributing/game-admin>` experience.
-LTT2 should be considered a logical evolution of LTT.
+* :strong:`LTT`: There are actually two versions: :term:`LTT` and :term:`LTT2`. :term:`LTT` is the original
+  standard ruleset played across many games, including `The League <https://longturn.net/game/TheLeague/>`_.
+  In 2024, we created an updated :term:`LTT2` based on input from the community as well as the :doc:`game admin's </Contributing/game-admin>` experience. :term:`LTT2` should be considered a logical evolution of :term:`LTT`.

   .. note::
     LTT2 is considered the default stable ruleset.
 The League still plays LTT and will change to LTT2 when